codacy/docs/docs/release-notes/cloud/cloud-2023-10-25-csslint-jshint-fauxpas-tailor-tslint-deprecation.md

 | Tailor          | SwiftLint        |
 | TSLint          | ESLint           |

+The suggested replacement tools are enabled by default for new repositories, except for Clang Tidy, which is a [client-side tool](../../repositories-configure/local-analysis/client-side-tools.md).

 If you have any questions or need help, please contact <mailto:support@codacy.com>.